Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Versailles Fountains’ Water Supply

-On the top of the hill and far from any water source, the Palace’s location was not ideal for such a big project of water basins and fountains.
+The Château’s location, on the top of the hill and far from any water source, was not ideal for such a big project of water basins and fountains.
 Therefore, water supply was a recurring problem in Versailles.

 This technical challenge required the help of hydraulic engineers, architects, and fountain masters who had to think about bringing water to Versailles, redistributing it to the fountains, and creating surprising water effects to arouse visitors’ wonder.

-The first solution to solve this water issue was to create an artificial pond near the Palace, the Lac de Clagny.
+The first solution to solve this water issue was to create an artificial pond near the Château, the Lac de Clagny.
 From there, water was pumped with the help of water mills, windmills, or pumps moved by horse carousels and then stocked in the reservoirs in the Domain of Versailles.
 This first hydraulic system made it possible to supply the dozen or so existing fountains, and King Louis XIV inaugurated the first Grandes Eaux de Versailles on 17 August 1666.

 But the King wanted to add other fountains and water jets, so more water was necessary.
 During the following years, the hydraulic engineers brought more water to the Domain of Versailles by constructing other artificial ponds.
 Bucket windmills, siphons, and aqueducts completed the network to bring the water from the ponds to the reservoirs in the Domain of Versailles.

 Over the years, the wooden pipes were replaced by lead pipes and then by cast iron.
-The hydrant man became an important function in the Palace, the key to the Fountains’ good operation, to the point that the King ennobled some of them.
+The hydrant man became an important function in the Palace, the key to the fountains’ good operation, to the point that the King ennobled some of them.

 Join France Bucket List Facebook Group